shyamal-anadkat/Ludipics-backend/README.md

  - RESTful API service that easily serves non-browser (iOS, Android, among others) clients.
  - [Single page web application](http://en.wikipedia.org/wiki/Single-page_application).

-## Questions and contributing

-Any issues or questions (no matter how basic), open an issue.
-Please take the initiative to include basic debugging information like operating system and relevant version details such as:

 ```bash
 $ npm version